 The Kobe Yamaguchi-gumi formed following the dissolution of the Yamaguchi-gumi, the largest gang in Japan, in September of 2015.
 As of the end of last year, the Kobe Yamaguchi-gumi ranked third as far as size, boasting approximately 6,100 members.

-The moves by the U.S. Treasury are a part of the executive order issued by President Barak Obama in 2011 in which the Department is to apply sanctions against participants and supporters of global criminal operations.
+The moves by the U.S. Treasury are a part of the executive order issued by President Barack Obama in 2011 in which the Department is to apply sanctions against participants and supporters of global criminal operations.

 Last year, Tadamasa Goto, a former boss in the Yamaguchi-gumi, was similarly blacklisted by the U.S. Treasury as an action under the same executive order.